Welcome to today's edition of the Rush 24-7 podcast.

 I'm sure you are.

-I very am sorry about how many lies has Bush told the American country.
+How many lies has Bush told the American people?

-Okay, now let me be serious with you for a moment.
+Now, let me be serious with you for a moment.

-We all lost someone on 9 11.
+We all lost someone on 9-11.

 We lost 3,000 of our fellow citizens.

-Now, do you actually believe Jill?
+Now, do you actually believe, Jill?

 Do you actually believe Bush knew this was going to happen and let it happen?

-I didn't believe he I believe he let it happen.
+I believe he let it happen.

-History will prove as he knew it.
+History will prove us he knew it.

 You really believe this?